jandr003/Beyond-The-Era-Echoes-In-The-Past/README.md

 ## About

-**Beyond The Era: Echoes in the Past** is a fan-made pixel RPG that focuses on pixel art, character animations, exploration, and RPG-style gameplay.
+**Beyond The Era: Echoes in the Past** is a fan-made pixel RPG focused on pixel art, character animations, exploration, and RPG-style gameplay.

-I created this project as part of my portfolio to practice and showcase my work in game development, pixel art, UI design, and animation.
+This project was created to recreate the world and atmosphere inspired by *Frieren: Beyond Journey's End* while exploring game design, pixel art, UI design, and animation.

 ## Features